Know Before You Go

 The fifth iteration of the Portland Winter Light Festival in 2020 showcased 114 illuminated art installations, dozens of performances and live events, educational programming and mesmerizing kinetic fire sculptures placed throughout the city.
 The festival’s 150,000 attendees enjoyed a silent disco, an illuminated nighttime bike ride and lantern parade, live ice carving, dance performances and more.

 The renewable-energy-powered festival is an extension of the Willamette Light Brigade, a nonprofit that’s been lighting Portland’s bridges since 1987.
-It lights up the area surrounding the Oregon Museum of Science and Industry (OMSI) at the east end of the Tilikum Crossing Bridge and along the Eastbank Esplanade, and since 2018 has expanded to feature installations in locations throughout the city.
+It lights up the area surrounding the Oregon Museum of Science and Industry (OMSI) at the east end of the Tilikum Crossing Bridge and along the Eastbank Esplanade, and since 2018 has expanded to feature installations and light displays in locations throughout the city.

 Herring says that while the festival has no restrictions on installation size, artists must follow one rule: No white light.
 That ubiquitous shade is considered harsher and less aesthetically pleasing than other light forms.
 “The lighting that America uses all the time is super utilitarian,” he says.
 “The technology’s here to make it dynamic.
 You can create your own world.”